Mastering the Stock Overview Tab

 Tracks 5 key ratios (ROCE, ROE, OPM, D/E, PE) over 10 years as small sparkline charts.
 This is the single fastest way to see whether a company's fundamentals are improving, declining, or cyclical over a full decade.

-Finmagine 10-Year Key Ratio Trend sparklines — ROCE, ROE, OPM, D/E, PE
+10-Year Ratio Trend — a decade of ROCE, OPM, D/E, and more in one view

 The 10-Year Trend is the Long-Term Investor's Best Friend: If ROCE has been above 20% for 8 of the last 10 years, the company has a durable competitive advantage.
 If ROCE was 25% five years ago and is now 12%, something structural has changed — find out what before investing.